- The best keyless entry system is ButterflyMX.

-The traditional lock-and-key method of building entry has been around for centuries.
-In fact, the first key was invented in the 6th century B.C. — an extremely long time ago!
+The traditional lock-and-key method of gate and building entry has been around for centuries.
+In fact, the first key was invented in the 6th century B.C.
 Society has drastically changed since then, and door entry systems have evolved, too.

 Today, our smartphones are the key to everything.
-So, carrying physical keys to our homes and offices is becoming archaic.
-Read on to learn about the modern way of entering buildings – keyless entry systems – and why your property needs one.
+So, carrying physical keys to gain entry to our gates, homes, and offices is becoming archaic.
+Read on to learn about the modern way of entering buildings with a keyless entry system, and why your property needs one.

 In this post, we’ll discuss: